How to Name a Startup: Step-by-Step Naming Process

 Complete trademark availability requires an attorney, but preliminary searches eliminate obvious problems.
 If you find active trademarks in your industry using the same or very similar names, eliminate that option.

-International trademark searches (WIPO database) matter if you plan global expansion, but US startups can start with USPTO and expand searches later.
+International trademark searches (WIPO Global Brand Database) matter if you plan global expansion, but US startups can start with USPTO and expand searches later.

 Google each name thoroughly.
 You're checking for: